Ipswich Tramways Company

 History

-The company was in no position financially to electrify the tramway, so it opted for the next best thing, which was to sell up to a larger company with available capital or to the corporation.
-There was however little interest in the tramway, other than from Ipswich Corporation, who in 1899 decided that it would build and operate its own municipal electric tramway system, powers to that end being obtained the following year.
+The company was in no position financially to electrify the tramway, so it opted for the next best thing, which was to sell up to a larger company with available capital, or failing that, to the corporation.
+There was, however, little interest in the tramway, other than from Ipswich Corporation, who in 1899 decided that it would build and operate its own municipal electric tramway system, powers to that end being obtained the following year.
 Meanwhile, the corporation opened negotiations with the ITCo to purchase the horse tramway, but despite the ITCo's parlous situation, a price could not be agreed.
 The corporation eventually resorted to a compulsory purchase order, with the price set by arbitration, all of which needless to say, took time.

-The corporation eventually took possession of the tramway on the 1st November 1901, operating it for 16 months before closing it for reconstruction — and no doubt also to put a stop the losses its operation was incurring — the last horse tram running on the 6th June 1903.
+The corporation eventually took possession of the tramway on the 1st November 1901, operating it for 16 months before closing it for reconstruction — and no doubt also, to put a stop the losses it was incurring — the last horse tram running on the 6th June 1903.

 Uniforms